Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 Episodic homelessness

-Episodic homelessness refers to individuals who have experienced homelessness at least three times in the past year.
+Episodic homelessness refers to individuals who have experienced at least three periods of homelessness over a year.
 Unlike those in chronic homelessness, these people may not be continuously unhoused but cycle in and out of unstable living situations.

 Many facing episodic homelessness are minors and young adults struggling with mental illness, substance use disorders, or other health conditions that make maintaining stable housing difficult.